LD-Log - Manual & Help - v 7.1

 If you have the free choice of one of the supported map formats (like in MOBAC) generally 'Osmdroid SQLite' is to be preferred.
-Copy your offline map files to the LD-Log folder 'maps' (see below) and they will automatically be available with the next opening of the standard map view.
+Copy your offline map files to the LD-Log folder 'maps' or to a self chosen custom location (see below).
+They will automatically be available with the next opening of the standard map view.
 Recognized offline maps may then be switched on and off separately in the map options.
 When activated, they will always be displayed on top of the base map with each of their containing zoom level.

 Where is the storage for offline maps of the standard map view located?

 With the first launch of the standard map view, a folder named 'maps' will be created within the LD-Log / LD-Log FREE main folder.
-Here you must copy your offline map files.
+Here you must copy your offline map files by default.
 In the automatically created subfolder 'cache', all already viewed online map tiles are being stored - this is being managed by the map view itself.

 I have successfully integrated an offline map like described above, I'm also seeing it in the menu 'Offline maps' as being activated, but it isn't shown in the standard map view?